wHAT WE LIKE

 Bio:

 Toni Morrison is a writer from Lorain, Ohio.
 She is the author of Beloved (Alfred A. Knopf Inc., 1987), The Bluest Eye (Holt, Rinehart and Winston, 1970), and much more.
-She is the winner of the 1988 Pulitzer Prize in Fiction and the 1993 Nobel Prize in Literature.”
+She is the winner of the 1988 Pulitzer Prize in Fiction and the 1993 Nobel Prize in Literature.

 For the sake of transparency, The Saartjie Journal is not a business.
 We are an entirely self-funded, not-for-profit passion project and we neither charge for submissions nor pay contributors.
 However, we do our best to support our contributors on social media and in any way we can.
 All pieces are considered for nomination for literary awards such as the Pushcart Prize and the Best of the Net Anthology.
 Your work remains yours, but we ask for first serial and non-exclusive archival rights.
-All rights revert to the writer or artist upon publication, but please credit us as the original publishers if your work is reprinted elsewhere.
+All rights revert to the writer or artist upon publication, but please mention us if your work is reprinted elsewhere.

 Genre specific guidelines are as follows:

-SHORT STORIES
+SHORT FICTION

-Short stories must be between 1,500 and 5,000 words and are limited to one story per author.
+Short stories must be between 1,500 and 6,000 words and are limited to one story per author.
 Short story submissions must be sent as a Microsoft Word document.

 VISUAL ART